XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Experiments

-We adopt \cite{ostrack} as RGB foundation by freezing the parameters.
-To train our XTrack, we only train our shallow embedding and deep prompts, as shown in Fig.\ref{fig:archi}.
-We set the batch size to 64, with a learning rate of 0.0004, training for 60 epochs.
-The learning rate is decreased by a factor of 10 after 48 epochs.
-In addition to the object tracking loss shared with the RGB Tracker, we incorporate a loss that guides MoE expert balance and specialization of modality-specific experts, as detailed in Sec \ref{sec:loss}.
+We adopt \cite{ostrack} and \cite{wu2023dropmae} as RGB foundation trackers by freezing the parameters, forming XTrack-B and XTrack-L, respectively.
+To train our XTrack, only the parameters in MeME are learnable, as shown in Fig. \ref{fig:meme}.
+We set the batch size to 32, with a learning rate of 4e-4, training for 90 epochs.
+The learning rate is decreased by a factor of 10 after 78 epochs.
+In addition to the object tracking loss shared with the RGB Tracker, we incorporate a loss that guides MoE expert balance and specialization of modality-specific experts, as detailed in Sec. \ref{sec:loss}.

-Regarding dataset selection, we utilize DepthTrack for RGB-D sequences, LasHeR for RGB-T sequences, and VisEvent for RGB-E sequences.
-Previous well-established modality-tailored works \cite{vipt,protrack,hong2024onetracker,hou2024sdstrack}, we train our model by inputting data from all three datasets simultaneously.

-We want to highlight that only one RGB-X pair (i.e. RGB-depth, \textbf{\textit{or}} RGB-thermal, \textbf{\textit{or}} RGB-event) is available at a time, which makes our problem setting challenging.
+Regarding dataset selection, we utilize DepthTrack \cite{depthtrack} for RGB-Depth sequences, LasHeR \cite{li2021lasher} for RGB-Thermal sequences, and VisEvent \cite{wang2023visevent} for RGB-Event sequences.
+Previous well-established modality-tailored works \cite{vipt,protrack,hong2024onetracker,hou2024sdstrack}, we train our model from all available modalities.
+We want to highlight that only one RGB-X pair (i.e. RGB-Depth, \textbf{\textit{or}} RGB-Thermal, \textbf{\textit{or}} RGB-Event) is available at a time, which makes our problem setting of knowledge transfer challenging.